Skip to main content

 tip

-If your plugin provides metrics whose values are guaranteed to not change until the next system reboot, always create
+If your plugin provides metrics whose values are guaranteed not to change until the next system reboot, always create them using .AsStaticValue() and set/update the value only once.

-Now our SetStaticMetricValues function will only be called once on plugin initialization, since it's enough to set that value once (as it won't change).
+In this case, our SetStaticMetricValues function will be called only once during plugin initialization, as it is sufficient to set the value just once (since it will not change).

-Whereas our UpdateDynamicMetrics function will be called first after an initial delay of 5 seconds and then periodically every 2 seconds as long as the plugin is running (or gets paused).
+Meanwhile, our UpdateDynamicMetrics function will be called first after an initial delay of 5 seconds and then periodically every 2 seconds, as long as the plugin is running (or until it is paused).

-To get some changing metric values we're returning a random value for now.
-Normally you would read the actual sensor instead at this point and return the retrieved value.
+To simulate changing metric values, we are returning a random value for now.
+In a real-world scenario, you would typically retrieve the actual sensor value at this point and return the data.

-Since our CPU usage metric is of type CoreMetricType.Usage, we need to return a percentage value in range 0 - 100.
+• CPU Usage Metric: Since this metric is of type CoreMetricType.Usage, you must return a percentage value in the range of 0 to 100.

-Our memory metric is of type CoreMetricType.Data, so we need to return the data value in bytes.
+• Memory Metric: For memory metrics of type CoreMetricType.Data, you must return the data value in bytes.

 PS C:\dev\mobro-data-plugins\Plugin.Example> dotnet run